magammon/river-level/readme.md

 ## To Do
 - set default values via build args
+- describe guages using api information - DONE
-- name guages using api information
+- name guages using api information e.g. 'river_level' should be keynsham_rivermeads_river_level - DONE
+- make the module detect the OS and if linux do the environment variables